ykuchiki/gmail-mcp/README.md

 ```

 4. Set up OAuth credentials
+   - Create a directory named credentials in the root of the project
    - Create a project in [Google Cloud Console](https://console.cloud.google.com/)
    - Enable the Gmail API
    - Create OAuth credentials